-☐Yes ☒No Would the project convert any prime or unique farmland?
+\Box Yes \boxtimes No Would the project convert any prime or unique farmland?

-☐Yes ☐No Would the project result in the conversion of forest land or timberland to non-forest use?
+□Yes ⊠No Would the project result in the conversion of forest land or timberland to non-forest use?

-⊠This topic could apply to this project, and results of the assessment are provided below:
+This topic could apply to this project, and results of the assessment are provided below:

-The entire project area on private land is located on "Timberland Production Zone" (TPZ) zoned land, in accordance with the Z'berg-Nejedly Forest Practice Act of 1973 and the Z'berg-Warren-Keene-Collier Forest Taxation Reform Act of 1976.
+The entire project area is located on "Timberland Production Zone" (TPZ) zoned land, in accordance with the Z'berg- Nejedly Forest Practice Act of 1973 and the Z'berg-Warren-Keene-Collier Forest Taxation Reform Act of 1976.
 The lands are managed for the "maximum sustained production of high-quality timber products... achieved while giving consideration to values relating to sequestration of carbon dioxide, recreation, watershed, wildlife, range and forage, fisheries, regional economic vitality, employment, and aesthetic enjoyment" and to encourage "the protection of immature trees and restricting the use of timberland to the production of timber products and compatible uses."
-The private timberlands in the project area have been primarily utilized for timber production for over the last 70 years.
+The project area has been primarily utilized for timber production for over the last 70 years.
 It is the timberland owner's intention to maintain the project area for timber production.

-The goal of this project is to reduce hazardous fuel loads and horizontal/vertical fuel connectivity to prevent severe impacts to forest resources caused by wildfire.
+The goal of this project is to reduce hazardous fuel loads and horizontal/vertical fuel connectivity in order to prevent impacts to forest resources caused by severe wildfire.

 No healthy, mature, scenic trees will be removed.